questrail/applyaf/README.md

 [siganalysis][] project or left on its own?

 ## Contributing

+To create a Python 3 virtualenv and then use it via virtualenvwrapper:

+    $ python3 -m venv ~/.virtualenv/applayf
+    $ workon applyaf

 [applyaf][] is developed using [Scott Chacon][]'s [GitHub Flow][].
 To contribute, fork [applyaf][], create a feature branch, and then submit